settinger/trigrafos/README.md

 First, select your language.

 The game will give you three letters, such as *acu*, and prompts to you give a word that contains those letters in order (e.g. *facultad* or *acurrucarse*, meaning 'to snuggle').
 You may want to have the special characters handy!
-That means *áéíóúñü* for Spanish and *áâãàéêíóôõúçü* for Portuguese.
+For example, *áéíóúñü* for Spanish and *áâãàéêíóôõúçü* for Portuguese.
 Also, your word must be five letters or more, just because.
 The better you do, the harder it gets (that is, the rarer the trigraphs become).

 ![Example gameplay](https://github.com/settinger/trigrafos/blob/master/gameplay.png)

 ## Various notes
-- The interface should not be in English.
+- The interface should not be in English, PLEASE HELP
 - The Spanish frequency data is gleaned from [WikiCorpus Español](http://www.cs.upc.edu/~nlp/wikicorpus/), which is roughly 70 million tokens taken from the Spanish-language Wikipedia.
 Portuguese frequency data comes from the [Centro de Linguística da Universidade de Lisboa](http://www.clul.ul.pt/index.php).
 - Especially with the WikiCorpus, there are some flaws&mdash;for example, it may want you to find words that contain *kéb* (answers: *pokéball(s)*, *pokéblock(s)*).
 - The letter pairs *rr*, *ll*, *ch* and so on: they are counted as two letters each.
-This approach won't always work; for example, the Catalan *l·l* really has to be treated as a unigraph.
+This approach won't always work; for example, the Catalan *l·l* really would have to be treated as a unigraph.
-- I'm unhappy with the script I used to generate the Spanish trigraph frequencies.
 - Maybe there should be a GUI?
 Or some easier way to input special characters.

 ## Let me know what you think!